eth-protocol-fellows/cohort-four/notes/0xmason.md

 - 3 July 2020, Gary Yu, Blockchain Stealth Address Schemes, https://eprint.iacr.org/2020/548.pdf,
 - 2021, Mexchange: A privacy-preserving blockchain-based framework for health information exchange using ring signature and stealth address,
 - ##2022, Pdksap: Perfected double-key stealth address protocol without temporary key leakage in blockchain.
 NO DH but peers for no  temporary key leakage https://sci-hub.se/https://ieeexplore.ieee.org/document/9209929
 - 25 June 2023, BasedSAP.
 BaseSAP is a fully open and reusable stealth address protocol that can reliably offer stealth addresses at the application layer of programmable blockchains such as Ethereum. e Secp256k1 elliptic curve, stealth address protocols based on elliptic curve pairings or generated using lattice-based cryptography. https://arxiv.org/pdf/2306.14272.pdf

+### EIP

+## Draft Proposal for Ethereum Research
+The Stealth Address (SA) prevents the public association of a blockchain transaction’s output with a recipient’s wallet address, effectively concealing the actual destination address of the transaction.
+As vitalik highlighted the practical and privacy-preserving implementation of SA in the application layer of programmable blockchains such as Ethereum, we propose a SA protocol with Fully Homomorphic Encryption (FHE) to 1) prevent quantum computing attacks based on Learning with Error (LWE) security assumption; 2) help the receiver outsource the computation of checking the entire chain for stealth addresses containing assets without revealing his view key. (https://hackmd.io/IoJ0bYf8SJiN-t9-x3USYA)